-This categorically excluded activity/project cannot convert to Exempt status because one or more statutes or authorities listed at Section 58.5 requires formal consultation or mitigation.
-Complete consultation/mitigation protocol requirements, publish NOI/RROF and obtain "Authority to Use Grant Funds" (HUD 7015.16) per Section 58.70 and 58.71 before committing or drawing down any funds; OR This project is not categorically excluded OR, if originally categorically excluded, is now subject to a full Environmental Assessment according to Part 58 Subpart E due to extraordinary circumstances (Section 58.35(c)). • Prepar er Signature: Name / Title/ Organization: Ianmario Heredia / / Department of Housing - Puerto Rico Respoi nsible Entity Agency Official Signature: A. le le Date: 6/18/2025 Nama Pedro A. de León Rodríguez, MSEM/Permits and Environmental Compliance Specialist
+Detern nination: This categorically excluded activity/project converts to EXEMPT per Section 58.34(a)(12), because it does not require any mitigation for compliance with any listed statutes or authorities, nor requires any formal permit or license; Funds may be committed and drawn down after certification of this part for this (now) EXEMPT project; OR × This categorically excluded activity/project cannot convert to Exempt status because one or more statutes or authorities listed at Section 58.5 requires formal consultation or mitigation.
+Complete consultation/mitigation protocol requirements, publish NOI/RROF and obtain "Authority to Use Grant Funds" (HUD 7015.16) per Section 58.70 and 58.71 before committing or drawing down any funds; OR This project is not categorically excluded OR, if originally categorically excluded, is now subject to a full Environmental Assessment according to Part 58 Subpart E due to extraordinary circumstances (Section 58.35(c)).
+Prepar er Signature: Date: June 25, 2025 Name / Title/ Organization: Ricardo Espiet Lopez /// Department of Housing - Puerto Rico Respoi nsible Entity Agency Official Signature: A. l. l.
+L. Date: 6/27/2025 Name/ Title: Pedro A. de León Rodríguez, MSEM/Permits and Environmental Compliance Specialist